BytexGrid/gitlost/README.md

 - Inspired by the need for a more user-friendly .gitignore generator
 - Built with modern web technologies for optimal performance
-- Thanks to all contributors ( currently just me - BytexGrid ) who have helped shape this project
+- Thanks to all contributors ( currently just - BytexGrid :) who have helped shape this project